Tuesday, March 25, 2014

 I don't claim to be an expert on proper grammar, but I know that as a little kid, to say, "Me and Suzy are going for a bike ride," was always quickly corrected.
 "It's not 'me and Suzy, it's Suzy and I," I'd be told.
 That was drilled into our heads.
 But now it seems people have come to view the use of "me" as always improper, to the point that they shun it as if it were a vulgar four-letter word never to be uttered in public.

-How often do you hear phrases like, "I'm so glad you will be sitting with Joe and I at the concert," or "the waiter finally brought the drinks to my friends and I," or "thanks for joining my team and I at the meeting," - and so on?
+How often do you hear phrases like, "I'm so glad you will be sitting with Joe and I at the concert," or "the waiter finally brought the drinks to my friends and I," or "please send the report to my team and I..." — and so on?
 It drives me crazy.

 Maybe I'm being petty, but it tries my nerves (much like the other often-botched phrase: "could care less".
 It's "couldn't care less".
 If you could care less, you must care a little.
 To denote bliss, you wouldn't say, "I could be happier."
 You'd say, "I couldn't be happier."
 Same goes for the extent to which you absolutely do not care about something — but I digress).